ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

        transform: >-
          {{`{{ printf "some-secret: %s" (get .Secrets "test_key") }}`}}

-In the future, we expect to provide more functionality, as allowing to mount secrets as files.
+In the future, we expect to provide more functionality, as allowing to mount secrets as files or specifying the secret **version** in Vault.
 Please refer to the `TANGO examples <https://gitlab.com/ska-telescope/ska-tango-examples>`_ for up-to-date and more in depth examples.